jnnkhrtmnn/stock-outperformance-ml-pipe/README.md

 add in future events like dividend payouts

+overfitting: use same model / models tructure for similar time series, eg other DAX automotive OEMs check best parameter choices, model stability, performance, unlikely, that only "works" for DAIMLER

+simple model -> more complex model, stop, if no improvement
+#

+shuffle target, add noise

+ML: non-linear conditional mean oter TS methods better
+In general, I believe that other methods, eg HMM, standard econometric modeling etc

+also: for entire test set, no check, if preds actually good so failing dramatically

 weekly basis: mon to fri, NOT 7 days, also possible -> more data, but possible overfitting even worse as single days are used more often